MicrosoftDocs/fabric-docs/docs/get-started/microsoft-fabric-overview.md

 Fabric brings together all these workloads into a unified platform to offer the most comprehensive big data analytics platform in the industry.

-## OneLake and lakehouse - unification of warehouses
+## OneLake and lakehouse - the unification of lakehouses

 The Microsoft Fabric platform unifies the OneLake and lakehouse architecture across the enterprises.